-Auto-detect examines the code and picks the best fit.
-Or we can force a specific lens to see the same code from different angles.
+Auto-detect picks the best fit, or we can force a specific lens to see the same code from different angles.
+These lenses connect to the formal categorical notion where the net is a bidirectional map between complex state and strategic view — see The Incidence Reduction.

 func processOrder(order Order) error {